Help students, grow your career

 - Rigorous, cutting edge training

-- One of the oldest, strongest programs in the nation
+- One of the strongest, most established programs in the nation

 - Young, innovative faculty who are leaders in research

-- $8.6 million in research and graduate training grants
+- Over $8.5 million in research and graduate training grants

-- 85-100% students present and publish research each year
+- 85-100% of students present and publish research each year*

 - Fieldwork in diverse, urban schools